 This project is unique in Sinai – and perhaps in the entire Middle East – because castration of Camels is not done among Bedouin, partly due to religious views.

 However, gelding of male camels contributes enormously to their well-being!

-In October 2016 we had our first castration round for six camels and a second round is planned for October 2019!
+In October 2016 we had our first castration round for six camels and in October 2020 we had our 2nd round!

 Why gelding contributes highly to camel well-being

 Quite simple: because most camel bulls are not used for breeding…

 Result is: they have no outlet for their rutting hormones!